mrjacobbloom/pattern-matcher.js/README.md

 Note: 80% of the hacking could probably be removed if I wasn't so attached to the `new` keyword.
 But I like `new` so

+## The files

+- `pattern-matcher.mjs` is the library or whatever.
+It exports 2 classes, `Term` and `PatternMatcher`.
+- `driver.mjs` is an inductive implementation of the natural numbers.
+- `pattern-matcher2.mjs` and `driver2.mjs` are my stab at using the native `class foo extends bar {}` syntax, but I didn't get that far since class constructors are never callable.

 ## Run it

 This uses ES module syntax, so it should work fine in browsers but you'll have